List of Hunter × Hunter characters: Zeno Zoldyck

 Zeno Zoldyck (ゼノ=ゾルディック, Zeno Zorudikku) is Killua's grandfather and Silva's father.
 A witty old man, his advancing age has not dampened his quick thinking and speed in battle.
 Zeno wears alternating signs on his garb that say either "A Kill a Day" or "Never Retire".
 He appears to be on good terms with Chairman Netero, who hires Zeno for the initial assault on the palace in East Gorteau in order to catch the Chimera Ants off guard.
 He noticeably hesitates in the battle when he realizes the King has come to care for the safety of a human prisoner.
 Zeno favors Killua more than his other grandchildren.
-Zeno is a Transmutation-type Nen user, and his first Nen ability allows him to emit Nen blasts with the palm of his hand. nihongo|Dragon Head: Dragon Head Caricature| allows him to transmute his aura to resemble a dragon.
+Zeno is a Transmutation-type Nen user, and his first Nen ability allows him to emit Nen blasts with the palm of his hand. allows him to transmute his aura to resemble a dragon.
 The Dragon Head can work both as a transportation and an offensive ability.
 With Abrupt Fang: Dragon Lance (Totsuzen no Kiba: Doragon Ransu), Zeno can use the precise motion of his hands to control the Dragon Head.
 Zeno can then use Wyvern Meteor Storm: Dragon Dive (Waibān Meteo Sutōmu: Doragon Daibu) to shatter the Dragon Head into hundreds of smaller auras in order to rain down from the sky.

 Zeno came in ninth place in the series' second popularity poll.